theserverlessway/aws-baseline/README.md

 # AWS Account Baseline

 This repository contains configuration to roll out your AWS Baseline (also known as a Landing Zone).
 The result will be a flexible setup to give you a basis to build your specific infrastructure on.
 The Baseline is implemented through a mix of CloudFormation Stacks and StackSets with individual parts being optional so you can decide the setup of your infrastructure.

 The `main-account-stacks` folder contains CloudFormation Stacks that should be deployed first into your main account.
-It will set up roles and groups automatically for your existing accounts.
+It will set up roles and groups for your existing accounts and configure S3 Buckets to store various auditing data.

-The `stack-sets` folder contains various StackSets that should be created in your main account and then deployed into your member accounts.
+The `stack-sets` folder contains StackSets that should be created in your main account and then deployed into your member accounts.
 For more information on the StackSets check out the README in the `stack-sets` folder.

 Various stacks are based on or derived from the wonderful [Widdix Templates](http://templates.cloudonaut.io/en/stable/).
 Check them out they do an amazing job!